ctcherry/easy_php_dev/README.md

 Requirements
 ------------

-- OSX (Tested on Snow Leopard 10.6, Lion 10.7 and Mountain Lion 10.8)
+- OSX (Tested on Snow Leopard 10.6, Lion 10.7, Mountain Lion 10.8 and Mavericks 10.9)
 - Perl (should already be installed on OSX)
 - Bash (definitely already installed on OSX)